annaesvensson/yellow-install/README.md

 ## Examples

-Skipping the installation at the command line, install only the most important extensions:
+Skipping the installation at the command line, install only the most important things:

-`php yellow.php skip installation`
+`php yellow.php skip installation small`

-Skipping the installation at the command line, install maximal number of extensions:
+Skipping the installation at the command line, install also the [help extension](https://github.com/annaesvensson/yellow-help):

-`php yellow.php skip installation maximal`
+`php yellow.php skip installation medium`

-Skipping the installation at the command line, install minimal number of extensions:
+Skipping the installation at the command line, install all the [available extensions](https://datenstrom.se/yellow/extensions/):

-`php yellow.php skip installation minimal`
+`php yellow.php skip installation large`

 ## Settings